jbsolucoes/ceosserver/README.md

 With the configured server, can start the service by clicking the "Start Service" button.

-After start the service, open in your browser address http://localhost:[port number] (http://localhost:89 by default) to check the service running.
+After start the service, open in your browser: <pre>http://localhost:[port number]</pre> (http://localhost:89 by default) to check the service running.

 Visit <pre>http://localhost:[port number]/fcgitest</pre> (http://localhost:89/fcgitest by default) to access the FastCGI application configured with the alias fcgitest.